 Click the links below to find more information:

-Dr. Herman Taylor has given a number of medical students tremendous expousure to clinical research as Director and Principle Investigator of the Jackson Heart Study.
-If cardiovascular disease and particularly it's impact in the African-American population stirs your interest consider contacting Dr. Taylor (email@example.com).
+Dr. Herman Taylor has given a number of medical students tremendous exposure to clinical research as director and Principle Investigator of the Jackson Heart Study.
+If cardiovascular disease, particularly its impact in the African-American population, stirs your interest, consider contacting Dr. Taylor (email@example.com).
 Additional information regarding the Jackson Heart Study can be found at this link.

 The Surgery Scholars Program allows students to initiate concentrated studies in specific areas of surgery.
 Both Clinical and research experience can be acquired.
 A student, in consultation with a faculty advisor, will develop a course of study that will be reviewed for approval by the Surgery Scholars Program directors.
 Programs in the Divisions of General Surgery (including Trauma/Critical Care), Plastic Surgery, Urology, Cardiothoracic Surgery, and Pediatric Surgery are available.
 During the summer between the M1 and M2 years, a participant will take a 10-week clinical or laboratory clerkship funded by the Department of Surgery or the MSRP Summer Student Research Fellowship.
 This clerkship will not carry medical school credit.
 The program is under the direction of Curt Tribble, M.D. and Peter Arnold, M.D.
 Please contact Jan Simpson for additional information.
 An application for this competitive program can be found at http://surgery.umc.edu/facultystaff/medstudents/index.html.